Employment and Labour Law in Bulgaria

 Before actually beginning work, the employer shall provide the employee with a copy of the employment contract as concluded, signed by both parties, and a copy of the notification, certified by the territorial directorate of the National Revenue Agency.
 The employer has no right to allow the employee to work before submitting these documents.
 Once you get them, you have one week to start working.

-The employment contract contains data for both parties and determines:
+The employment contract contains

 1. the place of work;